 It beats being chained behind a desk for the next 50 years anyway!

-If the life of a vagatender has got you thinking HELL YEAH, I’ve got great news for you.
+If the life of a vagatender has got you excited, I’ve got great news for you.
 You can live this kind of lifestyle too!

 Anyone can.
-And you don’t need to be a millionaire, Instafamous, or have a boatload of bartending experience.
+And you don’t need to be rich, Instafamous, or have a boatload of bartending experience.
 As long as you’re willing to put in the work, learn how to become a bartender, and take a leap of faith, the life of a vagatender awaits you.

 Here’s what you need to do to get started: